Avatarchik/Auto-Il2cppDumper/README.md

 - Re-compile, zipalign and sign the APK
 - Install APK

-### Fake libunity.so
+### Method 2: Fake libs
 This is useful to get around security.
 Does not need to modify game APK at all but it needs ROOTED device!
-This is a trick to load our fake libunity.so and load game's renamed lib librealunity.so
+This is a trick to load our fake libunity.so or libmain.so and load game's renamed lib librealunity.so or librealmain.so.
+Can't decide which lib?
+Try libmain.so first as it sometimes work better than libunity.so

-Note: Some games does not extract the libs in /data/data.
-In this case, try to use older Android version or modify APK file (See above).
+Note: Some games does not extract the libs to /data/data.
+If this is the case, try to use older Android version (9 and below) or modify APK file (See above).

 - Make sure you know the architecture of the game and your device before proceed
-- Make sure our lib is renamed to libunity.so
 - Use any file manager app that can access root.
 Go to /data/data/(package name)/lib
-- IMPORTANT!
-Rename game's libunity.so to librealunity.so
+- Rename game's libunity.so to librealunity.so or libmain.so to librealmain.so
-- Put our lib file libunity.so to the lib folder
+- Put our lib file libunity.so or libmain.so to the lib folder

 This will work in APK too for non-rooted devices.
 You can just open APK as ZIP straight forward, rename libunity.so to librealunity.so, and add fake libunity.so.
 After that, zipalign and sign the APK.
 There is no need to re-compile APK at all